dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 completely.

-When Open Dylan encounters a breakpoint, it prints the breakpoint location in the debugger’s context pane, and also (if the breakpoint option *Print Message* is checked) adds it to the debugger’s interaction pane.
+When Open Dylan encounters a breakpoint, it prints the breakpoint location in the debugger's context pane, and also (if the breakpoint option *Print Message* is checked) adds it to the debugger's interaction pane.
 See `Breakpoint options`_.

-Breakpoints are associated with the application’s project, rather than the compiled application itself.
+Breakpoints are associated with the application's project, rather than the compiled application itself.
 This means breakpoints only have an effect if the application is executing under debugger control within the development environment, via **Application > Start** and similar commands.